moshekhorshidi/Zola_Web_Scraper/README.md

 **streamlit run myfile.py**

-After running, the application will come up and you can enter the address on which we want to receive the details.
+After running, the application will load up and you can enter the address on which we want to receive the details.

 Image demonstrating the application: